filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 on their devices, and the schemas used by that repository must be installed in AIRport databases on those devices.

+    For example, in the below diagram AIRport database contains 2 schemas, one from App A and one from App B.  App A Schema contains table A__TABLE_II and App B Schema contains table B__TABLE_I.
+3 repositories are pictured.
+    Repository B1 spans both tables (and thus both schemas).
+Repository B2 is fully contained in B__TABLE_I.
+Repository C1 spans only tables in App B Schema (other tables are not pictured).

 ![AIR reposiories](presentations/images/AIRport_diagram_2.png)

+Records in AIRport tables are always identified by 3 columns:
+* REPOSITORY_ID - this column contains the Repository's unique identifier
+* REPOSITORY_ACTOR_ID - The id of an "Actor" that created or modified the record
+* ACTOR_RECORD_ID - The id of the record (unique to combination of Repository and Actor)

+Combination of these Ids allows for globally unique record identifiers within AIRport tables.
+It also allows to quickly find all records for a given repository or for a given Repository Actor.
+In practice, REPOSITORY_ACTOR_ID may also be unique while ACTOR_RECORD_ID will be unique to the device it was created on and may repeat in a given table because records may be created on different devices.

 Each device/phone contains a single AIRport database that is shared by all applications on that device.
 The composition of the applications on each